 Let me stress this again.
 Watch your footing.
 It's what cost me my finisher's medal one year.

-The terrain is something you must respect at all times.
+The terrain is something you must respect at all times at all venues.
 Barring flatter venues like Dallas and Slovenia, you will either encounter up-slopes so steep that you can only walk up them or down-slopes so steep that you have to stop yourself from tumbling down in an uncontrollable fall similar to what Chris Farley did in Tommy Boy.
 Some of those uphill/downhill combinations are in the form of wide open ski slopes, while others are in the form of thick evergreen woods alongside the mountain with only a green/white plastic banner tied on the occasional branch to guide your way through the gnarled and very slippery muddy trail.
 Tahoe is a whole different beast (heh).
 Where it lacked in dense forested inclines it made up for in cold and elevation.
 There were more flat areas to run, but the elevation was quick to tire out anyone who doesn't live at 9,000 feet.
 One of the things that helped a lot in the woods was using the tree branches to help pull myself up, or guide myself down the mountain in a controlled fall.
 No matter what though you need to always mind your footing!
 Matthew “Ironbeast” Dolitsky and a few others would do a slight jog down the mountain but in a skiing zigzag motion.
 Outside of the steep elevation grades you will have the occasional swimming and relatively flat ground to run on.
 If your quads are burning, you’re doing it right!